Supergiovane/node-red-contrib-tts-ultimate/README.md

 ## DESCRIPTION
-This node transforms a text into a speech audio.
-You can generate an audio file, or hear the voice through Sonos, bluetooth speakers, web pages, etc.<br/>
+This node transforms a text into a speech audio that you can hear natively via <b>SONOS</b> speakers.<br/>
+You can also generate an audio file for bluetooth speakers, web pages, etc.<br/>
 Uses Amazon Polly (standard and neural engines), Google TTS voices (even without credentials nor registration) and Microsoft TTS Azure voices, and you can use it with **your own audio file** as well and it can be used **totally offline** even without the use of TTS, without internet connection.<br/>
 The node can also create a ***TTS file (without the use of any Sonos device)***, to be read by third parties nodes.<br/>
 This is a major ***upgrade from the previously popular node SonosPollyTTS*** (SonosPollyTTS is not developed anymore).<br/>